Ubiquinol Bucket List: Tips for Grilling for a Group

 Flavor with herbs and spices

-Not only can herbs and spices lower the levels of HCA and PAH (carcinogens produced in the grilling process) in your food [2], but they also offer lots of health benefits.
+Remember to use plenty of your favorite herbs and spices to make your meals even more flavorful.
 And when you flavor your meal with herbs and spices, you’ll be less likely to lather on unhealthy condiments like mayonnaise or butter.

 This is such a simple way to avoid the high levels of sodium, sugar, and fat commonly found in store-bought sauces, salad dressings, and other condiments.